nhanhoangtrong/kestab-web/README.md

 ### `./styl`

 This folder contains all the Stylus files.
-When saving, the `.styl` files will be converted to `.css` files and put into `./css` folder in appropriate name.
+When saving, the `.styl` files will be converted to `.css` files and put into `./css/styl` folder in appropriate name.

+### `./sass`

+All the Sass files that will build into `./css/sass` folder.

 ## License